US Acute Care Solutions Expands Integrated Acute Care Services at Peterson Regional Medical Center in Texas

 About USACS

-Founded by 15 emergency and hospital medicine physician groups across the country, USACS is the national leader in physician-owned integrated acute care, which includes emergency, hospital and critical care professional services.
+Founded by 15 emergency and hospital medicine Physician groups across the country, USACS is the national leader in Physician-owned integrated acute care, which includes emergency, hospital and critical care professional services.
 USACS provides high-quality care to approximately 10 million patients annually across 400 programs and is aligned with leading health systems across the country.
 Visit usacs.com to learn more.

 About Peterson Health